Kulturtolk

 It’s All Relative

-Filed under: Blog — Tags: , , , , , , , — admin @ 2:55 pm
+Filed under: Blog — Tags: , , , , , , , — kulturtolkNOadmin @ 2:55 pm

 Recently, in January, there was a big scandal in Norway regarding the deportation of a young Russian national back to Russia, as she was living in Norway as an illegal immigrant.
 The backlash was intense and the Norwegians were up in arms about the unjust treatment by the government of this young woman Amelie, who had lived in Norway for years illegally after going into hiding when her request for asylum was rejected in 2003.
 She managed to get her Master’s, and wrote a book on her experiences.